SAP/ai-sdk-java/docs/adrs/005-release-strategy.md

 ## Further Links

 - The single source of truth for all landscapes is in [mlf-gitops](https://github.tools.sap/MLF-prod/mlf-gitops-prod)
-  - In particular, we care about the [version of orchestration in Prod EU10](https://github.tools.sap/MLF-prod/mlf-gitops-prod/blob/aws.eu-central-1.prod-eu/current/services/llm-orchestration/source/Chart.yaml)
+  - In particular, we care about the [version of orchestration](https://github.tools.sap/MLF-prod/mlf-gitops-prod/blob/aws.eu-central-1.prod-eu/current/services/llm-orchestration/source/Chart.yaml)
 - [This JIRA ticket](https://jira.tools.sap/browse/AI-44024) tracks releases